GabrielJouet/Gabriel-Jouet/README.md

 <p class="paragraph">
 	Wild Box Studio is a video game development club I created with <a href ="https://www.linkedin.com/in/antonin-jacob-lille/">Antonin Jacob</a> in 2017.
 	We try making and developing games with our basic knowledge of the video game industry.
-	By combining our experiences, skills and our IT Engineering courses we are able to create small playable prototypes as hobbyists.
+	By combining our experiences, skills and our IT Engineering courses, we are able to create small playable prototypes as hobbyists.
 </p>

 <p class="centered">